shermanloan/scejson-doc/doc/module-irregular.md

 | :---: |   :---:  |
 | Object | no |

-If the requested loan is a construction loan with a permanent loan attached and the request is configured to use the "Simple" method, then this field will contain the construction interest for the requested loan.
+If the requested loan is a construction loan with a permanent loan attached and the account specified is set up to compute construction loans via the "Simple" method, then this field will contain the construction interest for the requested loan.

-Note that if a permanent loan is attached to a construction loan and the request is set up to use the "Interest Only" method, then the construction and permanent loans are combined into a single loan, with the construction (and permanent) loan's interest being reflected in the `Moneys.Interest` field, and both loans reflected in a single, combined amortization schedule.
+Note that if a permanent loan is attached to a construction loan and the account is set up to use the "LaserPro" method, then the construction and permanent loans are combined into a single loan, with the construction (and permanent) loan's interest being reflected in the `Moneys.Interest` field, and both loans reflected in a single, combined amortization schedule.

+If the requested loan is a construction loan *without* a permanent loan attached, then the construction interest will be disclosed in the `Moneys.Interest` field.

-If the requested loan was not a construction loan, or if construction loans have not been configured for the given account, then this field will not appear in the response.
+If the requested loan was not a construction loan, or if construction loans have not been set up for the given account, then this field will not appear in the response.

 🟦 **Moneys.FinFees**